How to Become a Speech-Language Pathologist in North Carolina

 • The etiology of communicative disorders

-Once you’ve graduated from your SLP master’s program, you’ll apply for temporary licensure through the online portal of the Board of the Examiners, so you can begin your supervised clinical experience year (SEY), most commonly referred to as a clinical fellowship.
+Once you’ve graduated from your SLP master’s program, you’ll apply for temporary licensure through the Board of Examiners’ online portal so you can begin your supervised clinical experience year (SEY), commonly referred to as a clinical fellowship.

 Along with your application and application/licensure fee of $70, you’ll need to: